New Bike Registration Through RTO & VAHAN Portal

 • It will show you the application status.

-How to Get a Duplicate Registration Certificate of Bike?
+How to Get a Duplicate Registration Certificate for a Bike?

 The registration certificate of your bike is one of the most important documents.
 As per the Motor Vehicle Act 1988, it is mandatory for a vehicle owner to have RC of the bike and a two-wheeler insurance policy with them while riding/driving a vehicle.